 Raines v.
 Byrd - 521 U.S. 811, 117 S. Ct.
 2312 (1997)

 One element of the case-or-controversy requirement under U.S. Const. art.
 III, § 2 is that plaintiff, based on their complaint, must establish that they have standing to sue.
 The standing inquiry focuses on whether the plaintiff is the proper party to bring this suit, although that inquiry often turns on the nature and source of the claim asserted.
 To meet the standing requirements of U.S. Const. art.
 III, § 2, a plaintiff must allege personal injury fairly traceable to the defendant's allegedly unlawful conduct and likely to be redressed by the requested relief.
 The Supreme Court has consistently stressed that a plaintiff's complaint must establish that he has a personal stake in the alleged dispute, and that the alleged injury suffered is particularized as to him.

-The Supreme Court reversed, holding that the Congress members lacked standing because they did not allege they had been individually or concretely harmed by the Act, only that official congressional power as a whole was affected.
-The Congress members had not voted for a bill that was affected by the Act.
+On direct appeal, the Supreme Court of the United States held that the members of Congress lacked standing because they did not allege they had been individually or concretely harmed by the Line Item Veto Act, only that official congressional power as a whole was affected.
+The members had not voted for a bill that was affected by the Act.
 Congress' power to enact or repeal bills was not affected.
 Congress approved the Act and was also able to repeal it if it desired.

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class